 The application files are examined on a rolling basis.
 The application Committee strives to make a decision within two to six weeks after a completed application is received.
 Consequently, the student who presents a strong application early in the review process has a better chance of admission.
 Students are encouraged to submit an application as soon as possible.

-Students requiring a national degree equivalence are advised to anticipate deadlines and apply accordingly, at the earliest convenience.
+JD or LL.B. holders seeking a national degree equivalence towards a Master degree or credit transfers towards their JD or LL.B. programs are advised to anticipate deadlines and apply accordingly, at the earliest convenience.